Aberystwith and Welsh Coast Railway: 19th century

-A year later, the criterion for amalgamation was achieved, and the A&WCR was incorporated in the Cambrian Railways by the passing of the Cambrian and Coast Railways (Amalgamation) Act of 5 July 1865: the merger took effect on 5 August 1865.
+A year later, the criterion for amalgamation was achieved, and the A&WCR was incorporated in the Cambrian Railways by the passing of the Cambrian and Coast Railways (Amalgamation) Act 1865 (28 & 29 Vict. c. ccxci) on 5 July: the merger took effect on 5 August 1865.

 The Manchester and Milford Railway built a line from Pencader to Aberystwyth, opening there in August 1867, with platforms on the south-west side.

 The contractor Thomas Savin was undertaking all the remaining construction work for the A&WCR section of the Cambrian Railways, as well as working the traffic.
 He had accepted company shares as the major part of the payment for his construction work, and he was directly financing company outlays from his own resources.
 By 5 February 1866 he was effectively bankrupt, putting the Cambrian Railways into difficulty.
 On 10 May 1866, the financial house of Overend, Gurney and Company failed, plunging money markets throughout the United Kingdom into turmoil and making railway investments hazardous for the public.
 Many investors were unwilling or unable to respond to calls on shareholdings, and borrowing became very difficult.

 For some years the company was in serious financial difficulty, and at length mortgage holders sued in the Court of Chancery.
-The company's Deputy Chairman, Captain R.D.
-Pryce, was appointed as receiver; the actions were stayed after two months, at the end of 1867.
+The company's Deputy Chairman, Captain R. D. Pryce, was appointed as receiver; the actions were stayed after two months, at the end of 1867.
 In fact, the company as a whole was in serious financial difficulty, with huge obligations and almost no profitable business activity.
-The Cambrian Railways Finance Act, 1868, was passed on 31 July 1868 and authorised a financial reconstruction, as well as preventing for a period the activation of claims against the company; this averted an immediate disaster but did not abate the problem.
+The Cambrian Railways Finance Act 1868 (31 & 32 Vict. c. clxxvii), was passed on 31 July 1868 and authorised a financial reconstruction, as well as preventing for a period the activation of claims against the company; this averted an immediate disaster but did not abate the problem.

 Barmouth Bridge was first tested in July 1866 by a steam engine, though service did not start until 3 June 1867, and then only of horse-drawn carriages.
 Steam trains did not use it regularly until the opening of the entire coast line four months later, when on 10 October 1867 the line was opened through to Pwllheli.
 The 113-span viaduct, constructed on over 500 timber piles, was driven into a stand, with a drawbridge at the northern end.
 Meanwhile, on 14 August 1867, the "deviation" line from Dovey Junction to Aberdovey was opened.